MelleD/ha-radar-warning/README.md

 This integration enables the detection and display of mobile speed cameras or radar traps within a specified radius around a given latitude and longitude.
 The speed cameras or radar traps are dynamically shown on the standard Home Assistant (HA) map.

-Additionally, with the use of the Google Geolocation API, formatted addresses of these radar traps are retrieved and displayed, offering precise location details.
+Additionally, with the use of the Google Geocoding API, formatted addresses of these radar traps are retrieved and displayed, offering precise location details.
 This enhances the overall user experience by providing both map visualizations and detailed address information within the monitored zone.

 ## Installation